tammerb/robot-explanation-BTs/README.md

 ## Project Overview

-In the context of this paper, we have introduced an extension to [uml-robotics/robot-explanation-BTs](https://github.com/uml-robotics/robot-explanation-BTs) for generating explanations using behavior trees (BTs).
+In the context of this paper, we have introduced an extension to [an existing codebase](https://github.com/uml-robotics/robot-explanation-BTs) for generating explanations using behavior trees (BTs).
 Our contributions to this project include:

 1. **Next Action Explanations**: We've created algorithms that allow users to ask about what an agent's next action will be in case of success or failure in their current action.